 Vapor Phase Reflow for complex SMT boards

 As a result, the solder process can be reliably reproduced and delivers a repeatable process.
-The vapor phase soldering process achieves perfect results on a wide range of assemblies, from flexible to multi-layer substrates, reliably without overheating.
+The vapor phase soldering process achieves the optimum results for a wide range of assemblies, from flexible to multi-layer substrates without ever overheating the components passed their recommended temperature.

 In the multi-vacuum soldering process, assemblies are subjected to several vacuum applications with the option of applying vacuum processes both before and during the melting of the solder paste.
 Applying vacuum processes before the liquidous temperature is reached is particularly useful for removing any voids encapsulated and caused by printing or pick & place processes.